lfilho/lfilho/README.md

 I'm Luiz.
 I like people and software.

-- 🔭 I currently manage a team at AWS, focused in Frontend (AWS Route53 products).
+- 🔭 I currently manage teams at Coursera
 - 🌱 I have a history oscillating between engineering and engineering management.
 I like both 💕.
 - 📫 How to reach me: https://luiz.dev
 - 😄 Pronouns: he/him